Updated May 25th, 2020

 I am the author of three books: One is Work the System: The Simple Mechanics of Making More and Working Less.
 Published in 2008 and now headed for it’s 4th edition (to be published this Fall), it’s a business book best-seller with close to two million copies downloaded worldwide.
 It provides a blueprint for success for owners of small and medium-sized businesses and is the basis of our consulting business, described above .
 See www.workthesystem.com.
 Find the book in bookstores and online or you can download it for free in text or audio from the website.

-I’ve spent my life working in the trenches of the real world, and learned that solutions to problems are usually simple.
+I’ve spent my life working in the trenches of the real world, and have learned that solutions to problems are usually simple.
 Truth is, I’ve found that many times a quick “no” is the very best simple solution…e.g. no to growth of government, no to breaking the law, no to wasting money, and on and on…

 I began flirting with politics in 2010, ultimately running for U.S. Senate in 2016 where I narrowly lost in the Primary race.
 Just before that loss, having watched fellow CEO Donald Trump present an exciting vision of a revitalized America, I “climbed on board” and publicly endorsed him in April of that year.
 Now, four years later, I remain the single Oregon political figure who has publicly endorsed Donald Trump.

-I completely “get” President Trump and his passionate inner drive to do-what-must-be done, no matter the obstacles.
+I “get” President Trump and his passionate inner drive to do-what-must-be done, no matter the obstacles.
 I have not wavered in my support.
 I do not equivocate on this, and neither should you…

 Diana feels the same way.